 Alienware has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
 In fact, Alienware products are known for being expensive, but many gamers love their aesthetics and quality.
 We’re glad to inform you there is a keyboard under our $100 threshold, and it’s the Alienware AW310K.

 It doesn’t look as flashy as other Alienware keyboards, but it is still one of the best budget gaming keyboards around.
 The full mechanical keyboard features Cherry MX Red switches, which are known for being fast and smooth.
 RGB backlighting is fully customizable per key.
 It also has an aluminum construction that makes it very sturdy and solid.

 If you’re looking for a mechanical keyboard that’s great for gaming but also lightweight and portable, Havit’s keyboard is the one for you.
 It has the standard 104 keys, including the number keys, with Kailh Blue mechanical switches.
 So your keyboard will be thinner and lighter than traditional mechanical keyboards, but you’ll still have that satisfying feel while gaming and typing.

 There are also multiple RGB lighting settings that you can customize.
-And another awesome highlight – it’s driver-free!
+And another fantastic highlight – it’s driver-free!
 So you won’t have to download any software before using the keyboard; you can plug it in, and you’re ready to go.